jhomarolo/docker-node-oracle/README.md

 If you are using the local docker, don't forget to copy the oracle folder from this repository to your project.

-Then build using Dockerfile.local or remote :
+Then build using **Dockerfile.local or remote** :
 ```
-docker build -t mycontainername -f Dockerfile.local .
+docker build -t mycontainername -f Dockerfile.remote .
 ```

 ### :latest